Challies, Tim. Sexual Detox: A Guide for Guys who are Sick of Porn. Adelphi: Cruciform Press, 2010. 112 pp. $9.99. Purchase at Westminster.

 Tim Challies is renown for his review website, Discerning Reader as well as Challies.com.
 To be reviewing one of his books is a bit daunting since he is “the man” in the Christian book review world.
 Nonetheless, as a book reviewer, I was asked to review the audio version of Sexual Detox and so I purchased the print book in order to review both.

 Sexual Detox is a short, sweet, to the point book that moves from the cultural acceptance to the biblical understanding of human sexuality and the rejection of our perversion of a gift God has given.
 Divided into six chapters, Challies discusses in a gentle, yet hard-hitting manor, the realities of pornography in the health of a marriage as well as the corrosion of the mental make-up of both men and women.

-Written primarily for men, the final two chapters help men steeped in sexual immorality to ‘detox’ from the constant bombardment of sexual immorality.
+Written primarily for men, the final two chapters help men steeped in sexual immorality to ‘detox’ from the constant bombardment of sexual immorality, it also encourages men to get los angeles std testing for any STDS.
 The best line in the book is “You need to stop looking at pornography.
 And you need to stop masturbating.
 Right now.
 As in, this instant.
 Not tomorrow.
 Today.”
 Pretty sound advice if you ask me.

 I found the book to be an excellent treatise on the realities of pornography.
 I also found that his style of writing in this particular area made the exhortation so much more the palatable.
 So often in books about pornography or sexual immorality the author can come off sounding a bit harsh and judgmental.
 Not Tim.
 That was very much appreciative.